 5. If accepted, applicants must complete a second application on the AMCAS website after June 1.
 This application is required of all applicants applying to U.S. medical schools.

-- Rural Medical Scholars Program interviews in Tuscaloosa are on May 29, 2014.
+- Rural Medical Scholars Program interviews in Tuscaloosa are Thursday, May 18, 2017.

-- Rural Medicine Program interviews in Huntsville are on May 22, 2014.
+- Rural Medicine Program interviews in Huntsville are Thursday, May 11, 2017.